jworender/lle/Cases/Case_4/README.md

 ## Plot the Results

-The third case introduces a logical OR relationship between four variables of the form:
+The fourth case uses a logical OR relationship similar to case 3 between four variables of the form:

 <h5 align="center"><i>AB + CD = Z</i></h5>